avohq/adobe-inspector/README.md

 ### 2️⃣ Configure the Action

 - Add an **Action** → Select **Avo Inspector** extension
-- Choose `on Adobe DataLayer Push` as the action type.
+- Choose `Data Layer Push` as the action type.
 - Configure the **Rule-Specific Configuration** (Event Name Prefixes & Property Prefixes).

 ### 3️⃣ Save and Publish